Modeling Long Cycles: Inference for cyclicality

 When the roots of the autoregressive polynomial are local to unity as in Assumption \ref{a:roots}, the least-squares estimators of the autoregressive coefficients are consistent regardless of whether $\{u_t\}$ is serially correlated or not.
 This is established in Proposition \ref{prop:LSphi} for the base case and in \eqref{eq:limit_phi_tilde} for the cases with deterministic components.
-Serial correlation in $\{u_t\}$ and the resulting correlation between $(y_{t-1}, \Delta y_{t-1})$ and $u_t$ is reflected by the non-centrality term $0.5(1-\sigma^2_u/\sigma^2)$ in the asymptotic distributions.
+The serial correlation in $\{u_t\}$ and the resulting correlation between $(y_{t-1}, \Delta y_{t-1})$ and $u_t$ is reflected by the noncentrality term $0.5(1-\sigma^2_u/\sigma^2)$ in the asymptotic distributions.
 The non-centrality proliferates from the estimators into the asymptotic null distribution of the Wald statistic.
 This is standard for the unit root literature and continues to hold in our framework.

-However, when the roots of the autoregressive polynomial are sufficiently far from unity and the process can no longer be viewed as nearly I(2), the least-squares estimators of the autoregressive coefficients are no longer consistent if $\{u_t\}$ is serially correlated.
-Even though the process is I(0), due to the inconsistency of the least-squares estimators, the null asymptotic distribution of the Wald statistic is no longer a central $\chi^2$.
+However, when the roots of the autoregressive polynomial are sufficiently far from unity, that is, under I (0) specifications, the least squares estimators of the autoregressive coefficients are no longer consistent if $\{u_t\}$ is serially correlated.
+Although the process is I(0), due to the inconsistency of the least-squares estimators, the null asymptotic distribution of the Wald statistic is no longer a central $\chi^2$.
 Therefore, to design an inferential procedure that remains valid regardless of the magnitude of the roots, we need to be able to accommodate a potential serial correlation in $\{ u_t\}$.

 We proceed as follows.
 First, in Section \ref{subsec:uncorr} we discuss how to construct confidence intervals for $\tau_\theta$ and $\tau_\omega$ when $\{ u_t\}$ are serially uncorrelated.
 Then, in Section \ref{subsec:corr} we extend the procedure to a serially correlated innovation process $\{ u_t\}$ by assuming that it satisfies an AR($p$) formulation with real roots bounded away from one.
-We employ the BIC selection procedure to choose the appropriate number of lags $p$ as well as the specification for the deterministic part $D_t$.
+We use the BIC selection procedure to choose the appropriate number of lags $p$ and the specification for the deterministic part $D_t$.